dyarawilliams/book-up/README.md

 # Introduction
-A simple RESTful API called Book-Up that creates an online book directory using Node.js, Express.js, and MongoDB.
-Book-up allows you to look up all kinds of book.
-If you sign up you can submit a book, but if not you can still search books listed.
+A simple RESTful API called Book Up that creates an online book directory using Node.js, Express.js, and MongoDB.
+Book-up allows you to create, and search for a book.
+If you sign up you can submit a book or author, but if not you will be able to search books listed.

 ## Objective
-To provide an easy-to-use Full-stack application that acts as a book directory by providing the user with an intelligible book directory.
+To provide an easy-to-use Full-stack application that acts as a online app by providing the user with an intelligible book directory.

 ## Who is this for?
-- Parents
-- Kids
-- Students
+- anyone who enjoy books

 ## Packages/Dependencies used
 express, ejs, express-ejs-layouts, mongoose, body-parser